franz-alt/cv-playground/README.md

 An application used to apply multiple filters stored at a script file to an image.

+### videoproc

+An application used to apply multiple filters stored at script files to all frames and inter-frames of a MP4 video file or a RTSP video stream.

 ## Planned

 * Vectorized (AVX 2) algorithms
-* Sample application applying scripts to video files or network streams (via FFmpeg)

 ## Building